mallikarjuna91/probit-blockchain/README.md

 The smart contract that is written in go code is present in the **/artifacts/src/github.com/probit/** folder.

-It needs to be present in the fabric-samples folder to generate and access the certificates and to start the network.
+This application has  to be present in the fabric-samples folder to generate and access the certificates and to start the network.

 ## Running the sample program